realityincllc/Otto-Open-Source-Project/README.md

 Make your changes to the project.
 Everything is fully customizable.
 Publish it and credit the developers (in this case, Reality Incorporated LLC).
 # Questions
 Where can I find the original Otto search? https://ottosearch.tk is where you can find it.

+Where can I find the Search function? https://github.com/realityincllc/OOSP-Otto-Search-Function is where you can find it.